 The Purpose of Wing Chun

-As you read before, Wing Chun is about protecting yourself and the ones you love.
+As you read before, Wing Chun is all about protecting yourself and the ones you love.
 Wing Chun also thrives in close-quarter combat.
 When we as Wing Chun students have to fight, we will never do big flashy movies, our hits are always precise and driven to the center of our opponent.
 The ability to maintain this mindset of knowing the goal (the centerline), Wing Chun students avoid all the struggling energy and are able to position themselves in the most effective way so they can strike the opponent with a structured punch.
 There are many purposes to Wing Chun that do have a positive effect on your personality.
 Wing Chun is used as a meditation that calms the mind and allows you to have a laser-like focus to take down your opponents.
 There are many variations and purpose of wing Chun that can be applied to sports, work, and even our mindset.
 Without connecting the internal part of this Wing Chun to external movements, the connection of rootedness to the ground would be lost and your Wing Chun would not be able to show it’s true potential.
 In order to have outstanding Wing Chun, we must control the internal and external movements in everything we do.

 Why is self-defense important?